NEW 'PRE-CHECK' OPTION LETS YOU THROUGH WITHOUT REMOVING SHOES!

 DECLARE larger liquids.
 Medications, baby formula and food, and breast milk are allowed in reasonable quantities exceeding three ounces and are not required to be in a zipped bag.
 Declare these for inspection at checkpoints.
 Officers are usually co-operative but may conduct additional screening.

-If you're planning to contribute an item to your host's party
+If you're planning to contribute an item to your host's party or dinner table, bring the ingredients and cook it there! |

 IF YOU don't want your gift-wrapping tampered with, plan to wrap your presents when you arrive.